-It’s curious how in previous manifestations, the Virgin introduced herself to children, to Juan Diego, who was an indigenous person, but now God introduced himself to me with visions ever since my adolescence, and He planned for me to become a competent adult ready for this ministry, precisely in these times, in the XXI century.
+It’s curious how in previous manifestations, the Virgin introduced herself to children, to Juan Diego, who was an indigenous person.
+But now God introduced himself to me with visions ever since my adolescence.
+He planned for me to become a competent adult ready for this ministry, precisely in these times, in the XXI century.

 The truth is, I don’t know what to say; I can only think about how I love Christ, my Heavenly Mother, and God my Heavenly Father, above all things.

 My brother Saul’s funeral had passed, and after a few days, everything had returned to normal, except that the memory of him didn’t go away, especially in the minds of my parents, which endures even til the present, after many years, in the hearts of both my mother and father.

 The Angel Speaks into My Ear

 A week after my brother Saul’s death, while I, Jesé Retoño, lay in my bed late at night, the following happened: It was possibly midnight, and sometimes, like on this particular night, I’m not very sleepy, and I want to fall asleep but can’t.
 Eventually though, I was able to enter a semi-asleep state.